 “It is vital that project management professionals realize the importance of continuous learning - the ability to remain agile and strategic, adapt to new technology and respond to changing regulation will become ever more important.”

-The full ‘Project Management Professional in 2030’ report will be published on the AXELOS website in January 2017.
+The full ‘Project Management Professional in 2030’ report was published on the AXELOS website in January 2017.

 *AXELOS commissioned a survey of 172 project management professionals in October 2016.